Higher Education Monitoring and Moderation of Grades Policy

 Internal Monitoring of Grades

-Grades of student assessment should be awarded by faculty and differentiated in accord with the Grading Policy.
+Grades for student assessment should be awarded by faculty and differentiated in accordance with the Grading Policy.
 Faculty are to submit final grades by the date set by the Learning and Teaching Committee (or delegated representative) each teaching period so that grades can be reviewed through the process of internal monitoring of grades and sent to students in a timely manner.

 External Moderation of Grades

-External Moderation of Grades is used to ensure that grade allocations are fair and reliable.
-The process establishes and promotes standards and equity at a proper level in each subject, and ensures comparability in quality terms between other institutions teaching comparable courses.
+External Moderation of Grades is used to ensure that grade allocations are consistent, valid and reliable.
+The process establishes and promotes standards and equity at the appropriate level in each subject, and ensures comparability in quality between other institutions teaching comparable courses.

 AC requires that: